ChristianSch/AIPNGController/README.md

 Usage
 =====
 Just drag the AIPNGController.h and AIPNGController.m files in to your XCode-Project or alike, and import the header.
-Initiate the object and context according to the example.
+Initiate the controller and context according to the example.